-There were 54 species of damselfly and dragonfly on the UK list in 2014 with a split of 21 damselflies and 34 dragonflies.
+There were 58 species of damselfly and dragonfly on the UK list in 2018 with a split of 21 damselflies and 37 dragonflies.
+Two of these species are now considered extinct in the UK, not being recorded since 1957 and 1963 respectively with a third species rediscovered in 2010 after an absence of 58 years.

 Damselflies - Zygoptera are split into the orders;